• Skip to main content

 My own peppercorn sauce recipe has grown from this idea and is the perfect accompaniment to steak, gammon or chicken

-Can I prepare the Peppercorn Sauce in advance?
+Can I prepare the peppercorn sauce in advance?

 This sauce can be prepared in advance and then reheated just before serving.